 Children’s Neuroscience Center

-Pediatric neurosurgeons David Sandberg, M.D., FAANS, FACS, FAAP, Stephen Fletcher, D.O., and Manish Shah, M.D., lead the Children’s Neuroscience Center at the Mischer Neuroscience Institute.
+Pediatric neurosurgeons David Sandberg, M.D., FAANS, FACS, FAAP, Stephen Fletcher, D.O., and Manish Shah, M.D., lead the pediatric department at UTHealth Neurosciences.
 Dr. Sandberg is a national leader in developing novel techniques to treat malignant brain tumors in children.
 Prior to his arrival to Houston, he performed translational studies that demonstrated the safety of infusing chemotherapeutic agents directly into the fourth ventricle to treat children with malignant brain tumors in this location.
 The promising results of these studies have led to several clinical trials which Dr. Sandberg leads as principal investigator.